U.S. flag

 Overview

-The SCF principles are:
+The SCF principles of intervention are:

 • Swiftness—responding to behavior promptly so that people under supervision connect the response to their behavior.